Guide to Settling & Resolving Ohio Back Tax Problems

 - Receive Free no Obligation Competitive Quote

 When you owe unpaid or unfiled federal taxes, it’s no surprise that you can expect a call from the Internal Revenue Service.
 At the state level, it’s up to individual state tax agencies to collect outstanding tax obligations.
-In Ohio, the Department of Taxation is responsible for processing tax returns, issuing refunds and notifying residents when they have an unpaid tax debt.
-If you owe back taxes in the state of Ohio, you need to know what your options are for resolving the debt.
+In Ohio, the Department of Taxation is responsible for processing tax returns, issuing refunds and notifying residents when they have an unpaid taxes owed.
+If you owe back taxes in the state of Ohio, you need to know what your options are for resolving the liability.

 Establishing an Ohio Payment Agreement

-In Ohio, the Attorney General is responsible for collecting unpaid debts owed to the state.
-Once your account is sent collection, the Attorney General will send you a notice regarding the tax debt.
+In Ohio, the Attorney General is responsible for collecting unpaid liabilitys owed to the state.
+Once your account is sent collection, the Attorney General will send you a notice regarding the taxes owed.
 You can then request an installment agreement.
 In Ohio, payment agreements are granted for no more than one year.
 In order to set up a payment plan, you’ll be required to meet with a representative from the Attorney General’s Office and you’ll have to sign a contract outlining the repayment terms.

 Ohio Offer in Compromise

-When the amount of your tax debt is more than you believe you can reasonably pay off, it may be beneficial to consider an Offer in Compromise.
-An Offer in Compromise means that you pay the Department of Taxation a lump sum amount to satisfy the tax debt and the remaining balance is forgiven.
+When the amount of your taxes owed is more than you believe you can reasonably pay off, it may be beneficial to consider an Offer in Compromise.
+An Offer in Compromise means that you pay the Department of Taxation a lump sum amount to satisfy the taxes owed and the remaining balance is forgiven.
 Generally, you’re eligible to ask for an Offer in Compromise if any of the following three conditions apply:

 - You have a severe economic hardship that prevents you from the tax bill.